Finite-size effects in the dependency networks of free and open-source software

-In view of these observations, it becomes pragmatic to appreciate that the {\it FOSS} network is not a static entity.
-Rather it is a dynamically evolving network, as any standard software network is known to be~\cite{myers, gorpis}, undergoing continuous additions (even deletions) and modifications across several generations of {\it Debian} releases, contributed by the community of free-software developers.
-So any realistic model should account for this evolutionary aspect of the network distribution.
-And indeed, by now many theoretical models~\cite{baral, krarele, domesa, krapred} have afforded varied insight into the general question of dynamic evolution of networks.
-It has also been demonstrated conclusively that scale-free networks can only emerge through the simultaneous operation of dynamic growth and preferential attachment~\cite{baral, baralje}.
-The limiting features in such a scale-free distribution, regardless of the abundance of the links that these nodes may acquire, ought also to manifest itself naturally through the long-time dynamics.
+Taking these observations together, we realize that the {\it FOSS} network is not a static entity.
+Rather it is a dynamically evolving network, as any standard software network is known to be~\cite{myers,gorpis}, undergoing continuous additions (even deletions) and modifications across several generations of {\it Debian} releases, contributed by the community of free-software developers.
+So any realistic model should account for this evolutionary aspect of the network distribution, and by now many theoretical models~\cite{baral,krarele,domesa,krapred} have provided such insight into the dynamic evolution of networks.
+It is known too that scale-free networks emerge through the simultaneous operation of dynamic growth and preferential attachment~\cite{baral,baralje}.
+The limiting features of such a scale-free distribution ought also to come out naturally through the long-time dynamics.

-It has been reasoned that the number of the top nodes in the out-degree distribution form the irreducible nucleus of the {\it FOSS} network.
-These nodes are by far the most influential in the network, when it comes to determining the future destiny of the network.
-It will be useful, therefore, to take a closer look at the dynamic features and the saturation properties of the out-degree distribution.
-From the perspective of a continuum model, one could envisage the frequency distribution of the nodes in the network of outgoing links, as a field, $\phi (x,t)$, evolving continuously through time, $t$, with the saturation in the number of nodes for high values of $x$, emerging of its own accord from the dynamics.
-In keeping with this need, an ansatz with a general power-law feature inherent in it, may be framed as
+The top nodes in the out-degree distribution form the irreducible nucleus of the {\it FOSS} network.
+These nodes are the most influential in the network.
+From the perspective of a continuum model, we look at the frequency distribution of the nodes in the network of outgoing links as a field, $\phi (x,t)$, evolving continuously through time, $t$, with the saturation in the number of nodes for high values of $x$, emerging of its own accord from the dynamics.
+In keeping with this need, we frame an ansatz with a general power-law feature as

 in which $\varphi \longrightarrow \eta$, as $t \longrightarrow \infty$.
-This prescription would be compatible with what Eq.~(\ref{integ}) indicates when $\mu = -1$.
-So, under this requirement, one may describe the temporal evolution of the network by a first-order, linear, nonhomogeneous model equation, going as,
+This prescription is compatible with what Eq.~(\ref{integ}) indicates when $\mu = -1$.
+Under this requirement, the temporal evolution of the network is described by a first-order, linear, nonhomogeneous equation, going as,